Attrom/19GitTutorialB/README.md

 "NumTest.java"  This is a class that will be used to test all the methods present in the GetNum class.

 ### Make sure to create a new branch on the repository before doing a "git push".
+## To clone the repository run "git clone http://github.com/danferny/19GitTutorialB" when your terminal is in the directory you want the repo